Rice Dressing (A Holiday Favorite)

 Yes, rice dressing can be made in advance and refrigerated for several days.
 Reheat in the oven before serving.
 This is the perfect easy side dish for the holidays and can free up your oven space for more delicious dishes.

 While they share similar ingredients, dirty rice and rice dressing differ.
 Dirty rice usually contains meat and gets its name from the “dirty” appearance of the meat and spices.
-Rice dressing, on the other hand, can have meats or be vegetarian.
+Rice dressing, on the other hand, can be made with meat or be vegetarian.

 You can use wild rice; be sure to follow the package directions and swap the water for broth.